act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 #### Passed Example 10

-This [HTML web page][] is passing rule [_Document has an instrument to move focus to main block of content_][document has instrument to main].
+This [HTML web page][] is passing rule [_Document has an instrument to move focus to the main area of content_][document has instrument to main].
 Note that it does not necessarily pass Technique [G124: Adding links at the top of the page to each area of the content][tech g124] because the both the `nav` and `aside` elements are arguably different "areas of the content", and the technique requires exactly one link per such area.

 ```html
 <html lang="en">